-If you’ve been harmed by a municipality or public employee in Albuquerque, NM, you should contact a municipal liability lawyer who can guide you through a claim.
+If you’ve been harmed by a municipality or public employee in Albuquerque, NM, you should contact a personal injury lawyer who can guide you through a claim.
 Harrison & Hart, LLC is here for you.

 Defining Municipal Liability Claims

 Municipal liability claims are treated like other tort claims in New Mexico, where the injured plaintiff must prove that the defendant caused them harm through negligence.
-However, there are some very different aspects of municipal liability claims that must be recognized, or you may give up the right to compensation.
+However, some very different aspects of municipal liability claims must be recognized, or you may give up the right to compensation.

-In a municipal liability claim, a government entity, such as the county or city, may be liable for causing injury to someone.
-Additionally, a public employee acting on the government’s behalf may also be responsible.
+In a municipal liability claim, a government entity, such as a county or city, may be held liable for causing injury to an individual.
+Additionally, a public employee acting on behalf of the government may also be responsible.

-State and federal government entities and their employees may also be responsible for injuries or violations of civil rights.
+State and federal government entities, as well as their employees, may also be held responsible for injuries or violations of civil rights.

 There are several types of claims that our municipal liability lawyer has handled, including those involving:

-If you’ve been injured by a public employee or in a government building, you must contact a lawyer who sues municipalities.
-You must work with an attorney who understands how New Mexico tort law against municipalities works.
+If you’ve been injured by a public employee or in a government building, you should contact a lawyer who specializes in suing municipalities.
+You must work with an attorney who understands how New Mexico tort law applies to municipalities.

 Our Reviews